 There are many benefits of offshore companies when used correctly.
 Unfortunately, most people don’t understand how to take advantage of the many benefits offshore companies can offer.

 1. Eliminate or Lower Taxes can be one of the main benefits of offshore companies

 - Taxes are increasing worldwide.
 Business owners have to find solutions to lower or eliminate those taxes to provide a cushion for future growth.

 - With offshore companies, you can avoid a lot of these taxes by creating or registering your company overseas.
-This will enable you to pay less tax or no tax at all depending on where you set up and the legal structure of your company.
+This will enable you to pay less or no tax at all, depending on where you set up and your company’s legal structure.
 There are many jurisdictions you can set up your company that have zero or very low tax rates.

 - Depending on where you live, it may be important to ensure that some of the operations of your company are carried out overseas.
 It’s important to be aware of Controlled Foreign Corporation rules (CFC rules) when setting up your overseas structure.
 The benefits of offshore companies are only available to those structures set up with care.

 Privacy is being eliminated in many countries.
 Nowadays, everything must be disclosed to all kinds of organizations.
 Another of the benefits of offshore companies is to get back some of your lost privacy.
 You can structure your affairs in a way that makes it impossible for anyone to discover who is behind the corporation.

 - No disclosure of ownership